7 Witty Movies You Will Struggle To Keep Up With

 The Marx Brothers are famous for their quick gags and none of their movies are as chock full of them as "Duck Soup."
 Unlike all the other Marx Bros. movies, it never takes time to slow down for a romantic scene or a musical number, it's just loaded with gags from beginning to end.
 There's even a little satire on things like patriotism and war, too, but you can be forgiven if you miss that.

-comedy filmmaker who specializes in gag-loaded movies and his best is probably the audacious western spoof "Blazing Saddles," which is filled with so many movie references and inside jokes you'd have to be Leonard Maltin to get them all.
+Mel Brooks is another comedy filmmaker who specializes in gag-loaded movies and his best is probably the audacious western spoof "Blazing Saddles," which is filled with so many movie references and inside jokes you'd have to be Leonard Maltin to get them all.
 Don't worry if you miss one, there's another joke quickly coming your way.

 "The Naked Gun"

-Abrahams, David Zucker, and Jerry Zucker are known for their fast-paced-gag-a-second comedies.
+The comedy directing team of Jim Abrahams, David Zucker, and Jerry Zucker are known for their fast-paced-gag-a-second comedies.
 And the peak of the form might well be seen in "The Naked Gun," which features Leslie Nielsen as the bungling Frank Drebin of Police Squad.
 Unlike previous masters the Marx Brothers or Mel Brooks, the ZAZ team fill the frame with multiple gags at once, so while a character is saying something ridiculous, something equally or more funny might be happening in the background.
 Unless you're 'Rain Man', you're going to need a few viewings to notice all of the jokes.

 "The Hudsucker Proxy"